bxdoan/bxdoan/README.md

 <div align="center">

-> If You Win You Live If You Lose You Die If You Don t Fight You Can t Win
+> Challenges are what make life interesting and overcoming them is what makes life meaningful.

-> — Eren —
+> — Joshua J. Marine —

 </div>